 Please see Question 4 – Who does TAL disclose your personal data to and why?

 3. How TAL uses your personal data

 Your personal data will only be used for the purposes for which you provided it to TAL, as indicated to you at the time you provided your personal data.
-It will also be used to administer, support and obtain feedback on the level of our services, to help prevent breaches of security, the law or our contract terms.
+It will also be used to administer, support and obtain feedback on the level of our services, to help prevent breaches of security, the law or our contract terms, and for direct marketing purposes.
 It may also be disclosed, including a disclosure to entities based outside the European Economic Area (“EEA”), to third parties (as part of the information generally contained in business) in the event of a sale of the business, or a reorganisation of the business, or as otherwise required or permitted by law or applicable regulator.

 4. Who TAL discloses your personal data to and why

 TAL will never share your personal data with any Third-Party business organisation that intends to use it for their own purposes, other than as required by law.
 With your consent, TAL may share your personal data with Third-Parties (i.e. parties other than TAL) such as those who assist us in providing the products and services and who perform technical operations, but only in the strictly limited circumstances set out below:

 - Our “Third-Party Data Processors” (service providers such as our fulfilment and activation partners, and digital agencies, hosting providers, data storage providers and other technical partners) who help us administer this website, or process the data submitted to it, may have access to your data.
 Some of these business partners may be located outside the country where you accessed this website.

 You can ask us or Third Parties to stop sending you marketing messages at any time by contacting us.
 When you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of you contacting TAL.